 A criminal statute of limitations is the time limit in which criminal suspects can be prosecuted.
-A civil statute of limitations is the time limit in which a person who may have broken the law can be sued by the victim.
-Once the statute of limitation passes, the person can no longer be held legally liable.
+Once this statute of limitation passes, the person can no longer be held criminally liable.

 Below is a chart summarizing the criminal statute of limitations for Colorado hit and run cases.1